Hand Surgery Services

 NYU Langone plastic surgeons with expertise in hand surgery provide a variety of innovative treatments to infants, children, and adults with acquired or congenital defects of the hand and upper extremities, including the shoulder, arm, elbow, and wrist.

-A hand specialist leads each person’s care team, which may include plastic surgeons, orthopaedic surgeons, physical therapists, psychiatrists, and pain management specialists.
+A hand specialist leads each person’s care team, which may include plastic surgeons, orthopedic surgeons, physical therapists, psychiatrists, and pain management specialists.
 Treatment is also provided by physiatrists, which are doctors who specialize in rehabilitation medicine, and electrodiagnosticians, which are technicians who record the electrical activity in your muscles.
 Together, your healthcare team works to develop a treatment plan for you.

 All of our surgeons have received a Certificate of Added Qualification in Hand Surgery, which is now called the Subspecialty Certificate in Surgery of the Hand, from the Joint Committee on Surgery of the Hand of the American boards of orthopaedic surgery, plastic surgery, and surgery.
 Every attending surgeon on the team is also credentialed in microsurgical reconstruction—a skill vital for the complex challenges of hand surgery.